sreedevk/blaze-ssh/README.md

 This tool attempts to solve the problem by keeping the dependencies at a minimum and using Rust to build a single executable binary.
 A few conveniences of aws-ssh are missing, but will be added soon along with some additional features like aws-ecs support.

+## Dependencies
+Blaze SSH depends on ncurses to render the interactive UI.
+Please make sure to install the ncurses library before installing blaze-ssh.

 ## Installation
 Currently, the only way to install blaze is using cargo: